kristoferlundgren/git-cache/README.md

     git cache delete --force            delete the cache directory

     # Daily commands
-    git cache add NAME URL              add a cached git repository git cache rm --force NAME           remove a cached git repository git cache show                      show all cached git repositories git cache update                    fetch all cached git repository git cache clone URL/NAME [DIR]      dissociated clone using cache (safe to delete cache or move off machine) git cache refclone URL/NAME [DIR]   clone using cache keeping references to cache (minimizes disk space, unsafe to move)
+    git cache add NAME URL                               add a cached git repository git cache rm --force NAME                            remove a cached git repository git cache show                                       show all cached git repositories git cache update                                     fetch all cached git repository git cache clone [--dependent] URL/NAME [DIR]         clone using cache git cache submodule add [--dependent] URL/NAME [DIR] add submodule using cache

-    clone commands accept either the name of an already cached git repository or an arbitrary remote URL cloning forks will still result in a signifigant speedup, any objects found in cache will be used rather than downloaded
+    clone commands accept either the name of an already cached git repository or an arbitrary remote URL cloning remote forks will still result in a signifigant speedup, any objects found in cache will be used rather than downloaded
+    --dependent will keep object alternate references to the cache, which results in less disk space, but the repository depends on the cache existence without the option the clone will take up more space, but it will be independent like a normal clone

     (Any other command will be applied to the cache directory.) e.g. 'git cache gc' or 'git cache remote show'.)